Authentic Gazpacho Andaluz Recipe

 Ingredients

-- 2 tablespoons Sherry vinegar (Vinagre de Jerez)
+• 2 tablespoons Sherry vinegar (Vinagre de Jerez DOP)

 Method

-- Place the chopped tomatoes, green pepper, cucumber, and garlic into a high speed blender.
+2. Place the chopped tomatoes, green pepper, cucumber, and garlic into a high-speed blender.

-- Pass the soup through a fine mesh sieve into a large glass jug, using the back of a ladle to push through as much liquid as possible.
+7. Pass the soup through a fine-mesh sieve into a large glass jug, using the back of a ladle to push through as much liquid as possible.

 Tips and variations

-- Always use the best quality extra virgin olive oil you can find, as its flavour is prominent in the finished dish.
+• Always use the best quality extra virgin olive oil you can find, such as one of the best olive oils of Jaén, as its flavour is prominent in the finished dish.

 What to serve it with